 DL3.1.AM: Present an explanation for a social or community project or policy and relate it to similar policies in other cultures.

-DL3.1.AH: Advocate for new ideas or innovative approaches related to school, work, or training, including supporting evidence from native and target cultures.
+DL3.1.AH: Advocate for new ideas or innovative approaches related to school, work, or training, including supporting evidence from native and other cultures.

 DL3.2.AL: State a viewpoint with supporting evidence on the influence of social media on cultural behaviors.